el-bruv/alx-system_engineering-devops/0x00-shell_basics/README.md

-add script for working directory path
+Scripts for various commandline commands